JordanJWSmith/song-to-image/README.md

 expand the prompt
 - Aim to extract a particularly descriptive and noun-heavy line via summarizer
 - Define more hyperparameters via inference API
+- Currently the prompts are set to 'oil painting'; experiment with other styles such as 'concept art'

 ### Experiment with more thorough text cleaning
 - Strip the lyrics to plaintext and use a